braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 ![Promo Codes 10][10]{: style="max-width:70%"}

 Now, using [Liquid][11], you can insert one of the unique promotion codes from the uploaded CSV file into a message.
 That code will be marked as sent on the Braze backend to ensure no other message sends that same code.
 When a code snippet is used a multichannel campaign or Canvas step, the same unique code will be sent to each user across the channels.
+Promotion codes can't be sent in in-app messages.

 {% alert important %}
-Promotion codes can't be sent in In-App Messages.
+If there are no remaining promotion codes available when sending test or live messages from a campaign that pulls in promo codes, the message will not send.
 {% endalert %}

 ## Determining how many codes have been used